Dr. Olga Krasa-Ryabets

 Olga is a theatre director and researcher based at the Amsterdam School for Cultural Analysis (ASCA).
-She is also a member of the Theatre and Performance Research Association (TaPRA), the Netherlands Institute for Cultural Analysis (NICA) and founder of the Centre for Aliative Research (CenAR).
+She is also a member of the Netherlands Institute for Cultural Analysis (NICA) and founder of the Centre for Aliative Research (CenAR).

 Olga’s areas of interest include cognitive humanities, archeology of the everyday, slow thinking and the off-modern.

-She holds a Theatre Specialist BA with Honours (University of Toronto) and an MA in Alternative Theatre Directing and Puppetry (Academy of Performing Arts in Prague).
+She holds a Theatre Specialist BA with Honours (University of Toronto), an MA in Alternative Theatre Directing and Puppetry (Academy of Performing Arts in Prague) and a PhD in Theatre Studies from the University of Amsterdam with a dissertation titled Secret Theatre: off-the-grid performance practices in socialist Poland and Czechoslovakia.

 Kryštof is a Czech actor and musician.
 He studied acting, music and dance from a young age with award-winning teachers and performers and has been active on the Prague music scene for over ten years.
 Over time, his various projects took him to Germany, France, Italy, Norway, Romania and all over the Czech Republic.
 CenAR credits include